Categories

 User Interface User-friendly and intuitive Highly customizable

-Integration Seamless integration with other Microsoft products Provides integration options
+Integration Seamless integration with other products Provides integration options

 Cloud Collaboration Easy access to files and applications from any device and location Comprehensive platform for collaboration and knowledge management